jbostoen/itop-jb-powershell/data/template/readme.md

 Need assistance with iTop or one of its extensions?
 Need custom development?
-Please get in touch to discuss the terms: **jbostoen.itop@outlook.com** / https://jeffreybostoen.be
+Please get in touch to discuss the terms: **info@jeffreybostoen.be** / https://jeffreybostoen.be

 ## What?

 {{ ext_Description }}

 ## Cookbook